sarathkumar365/Personal-Portfolio/IMPLEMENTATION.md

 - Final CTA section copies the `cta` object, keeping messaging editable without touching component code.
 - Experience cards now read the resume-detailed schema from `data-source/home.json`, track unlock state with an `IntersectionObserver`, and flip the status copy from "Scroll to unlock" to "Tap to open the letter" once the card is on-screen—at which point the entire card becomes the trigger.
 - Clicking an unlocked experience opens the `ExperienceModal` portal, aligned with the existing typewriter aesthetic (soft paper whites, subtle borders), keeps body scroll locked, and renders the resume headline, overview, bullet sections, and closing copy with comfortable spacing beneath the close control.
+- Opening the modal now runs a GSAP timeline (overlay fade + card float) and captures wheel input to animate scroll via ScrollToPlugin for a soft, inertial feel inside the letter pad.
 - `SignatureMark` (`src/components/signature-mark.tsx`) uses the Ballet signature script font to render a fixed top-left autograph that fades in after the hero sequence (or after a fallback delay on other pages).
 - `PageTransitionProvider` (`src/components/page-transition-provider.tsx`) wraps the app shell to coordinate GSAP-driven page transitions while respecting `prefers-reduced-motion`. `TransitionLink` (`src/components/transition-link.tsx`) intercepts internal navigation to run the out/in page timeline before pushing the new route.